 Vista Bank business strategy follows the business model that includes main targeted market segments.
-Vista Bank (Romania) S.A. is a small to medium universal bank having as at 31.12.2021 the 18th position in the Romanian Banking System with 0.62% market share.
+Vista Bank (Romania) S.A. is a universal bank that places (according to its estimations) as at 31.12.2022 the 14th position in the Romanian Banking System with 1.15%-1.2% market share, after the merger with Credit Agricole Bank Romania S.A. in October 2022.

-The Bank provides a complete range of products and services to private individuals, small and mediumsized enterprises (SMEs) and large companies, via banking outlets, as distribution channels.
+The Bank provides a complete range of products and services to private individuals, small and medium-sized enterprises (SMEs) and large companies, via banking outlets, as distribution channels.

 Vista Bank (Romania) SA customers includes Romanian companies as well as subsidiaries of foreign Groups on Corporate Business and Romanian individuals and foreign citizens on Retail Banking Business.
-In Romania Vista Bank operates through a network that covers 22 cities across the country.
+In Romania Vista Bank operates through a network of 38 units that covers 23 cities across the country, the biggest territorial concentration being in Bucharest.

-The following elements represent the foundation of Vista bank's Strategy.
+The following elements represent the foundation of Vista bank's Strategy:

-1. Building long-term value added for shareholders, employees and clients to be achieved by providing high quality services with a team of well trained and dedicated professionals who work in an environment that enables them to excel.
+- 1. Building long-term value added for shareholders, employees and clients to be achieved by providing high quality services with a team of well-trained and dedicated professionals who work in an environment that enables them to excel.

-2. Culture and values;
+- 2. Culture and values;

 - Honesty and integrity;

 - Credibility;

-- Fairness and respect;
+- o Fairness and respect;

 - High Quality Service;

 - Staff Professionalism;

 - Social responsibility.